 2 TBS white or rice wine vinegar

 2 TBS honey

 2 TBS olive oil

 Salt & pepper to taste

 Combine all ingredients in a mason jar, seal, shake vigorously and pour over your salad.
 Add as little or as much as you like.
 Toss well.

-This salad can be served hot or at room temperature.
-I enjoy it most hot.
+This salad can be served warm or at room temperature.

 Colleen's Notes: Since my daughter was "driving" this recipe, we didn't add any garlic or shallots to the vinaigrette, If this was just for me...I might have done that - your call.
 You can of course customize the sweetness or lack thereof it's up to your taste preference.